agro1986/chatgpt-math-fails/README.md

 * [1.4](https://chatgpt.com/share/4c1c1419-97d4-469d-94ca-651db0a48586): Thinking is correct but final conclusion not thorough.
 Says a → d and e, but doesn't realize that d and e each also implies the others
 * [1.5.a](https://chatgpt.com/share/6ce350be-d4be-4bb7-8eb0-4e7cbc5a341b): Wrongly interpreted A only if B as B → A, even though it should be A → B
 * [1.5.e](https://chatgpt.com/share/99392bf9-0405-4dc7-8b9d-a7514e170c3b): Correct answer, but wrong when explaining about the property of exponent to use
+* [1.8](https://chatgpt.com/share/bb445c4e-ffd7-41b6-a28d-65857d693dfe): States wrongly that if sqrt(n) = m for a composite n, then any non-trivial factor of n is less than or equal m.
+The correct qualifier should be "at least one of the factors"

 # Introduction to Linear Algebra 6th edition by Gilbert Strang